Chloé Fall/Winter 2026 Look 1

 Context in Chloé Fall/Winter 2026

 The Paris season has seen several houses searching for new visual languages after recent creative reshuffles.
-For many brands, the central question remains the same:
+For many brands, the central question repeats itself — how does a house translate its historical codes into the present without becoming nostalgic?

 Chloé Fall/Winter 2026 Look 2